 These companies focus on making new and better products, keeping costs competitive, and expanding by merging with or buying out other businesses.

-For example, in February 2024, Holcim, a notable company, acquired ZinCo, which is famous for its green roofing systems.
+For example, in February 2024, Holcim, a notable company, acquired ZinCo, renowned for its green roofing systems.
 This acquisition aimed to strengthen Holcim's business in the sustainable roofing sector.

 Stricter regulations, sustainability goals, and cost savings fuel adoption.